US cities fear more destruction as protesters rage against police brutality

 What began as peaceful demonstrations over the death of Floyd, who died as a white Minneapolis police officer knelt on his neck, have become a wave of outrage sweeping a politically and racially divided nation.

-Protesters have flooding streets after weeks of lockdowns during the coronavirus pandemic that threw millions out of work and hit minority communities especially hard.
+Protesters have flooded the streets after weeks of lockdowns during the coronavirus pandemic that threw millions out of work and hit minority communities especially hard.

 As demonstrators broke windows and set fires, police fired rubber bullets and tear gas to disperse crowds in many cities.
 In some cases, bystanders and members of the media were targeted.